 Judith read history at Cambridge University.
 She worked for 13 years in independent schools: as a senior teacher at South Hampstead High School; a head of history at Sevenoaks School; and deputy head at The Godolphin and Latymer School.
 Since 2005, she has had oversight of statutory NQT Induction in independent schools for Istip.

 David has been a director and CEO of various companies and charities, including IAPS, the private schools group.
 He has provided consultancy in Europe, Asia, Africa, the Middle East and the US and was a founding member of the Leamington Business Forum.
 He also founded the iTrust education charity for children in need.

-Stuart is the managing director of the educational consultancy company Hay Education Ltd. He was formerly director of performance and developments for IQ Education, which owns Myddelton College in North Wales and Adcote School for Girls in Shropshire.
-He was head of St David's College, Llandudno, for nine years.
-He is also chair of the Welsh Independent Schools Council, sits on the ISC SEND Expert Group and is a former member of the Society of Heads Education Committee.
+Stuart is the managing director of the educational consultancy company Hay Education.
+He is also a director of the Welsh Independent Schools Council, a school governor and sits on the ISC SEND Expert Group.
+Formerly, he served as head of St David's College for nine years, was director of performance for a schools group and was a member of the Society of Heads Education Committee.

 Dame Erica Pienaar DBE BA MBA FRSA

 Dame Erica has worked as a governor in both the maintained and independent sectors.
 Her leadership experience includes being a head and executive head from 1998 to 2013 for the Leathersellers' Federation of Schools.
 She has contributed to the development of London schools through London Challenge and, through City Hall, to the development of the London Curriculum and the Mayor’s Gold Club.
 She is a non-executive director of Wey Education.